BonneGueule x Maharishi: our olive “Custom pant”

 boer camouflage

-Opposite there was a confident, disciplined British army, but terribly visible in the African wilderness with its blue and red clothing.
+Opposite was a confident, disciplined British army, but terribly visible in the African wilderness with its blue and red clothing.

-Boer battle
+boer battle

 The establishment of a new model